polterguy/sephia-five/README.md

 Most security vendors starts out their sales pitch with the words _"trust us, we know what we're doing"_.
 I betcha Judas told Jesus the very same words.
 With us however, trust is a technical implementation feature, and an intrinsic part of our business model, implying that you'd never have to trust us, since you can verify that what we are saying is correct.

 First of all, Sephia Five is open source, and does not contain as much as a single closed source component.
-All the way from the core of Linux, to MySQL as its database, to Sephia Five itself.
+All the way from the core of Linux, through MySQL as its database, to Sephia Five itself.
 Which means that what we say, can be verified by any technically savvy system developer, wanting to verify our claims.
-And even if you choose to purchase our professional user management module, you will get access to its code - Even though technically, it is not open source.
+And even if you choose to purchase our professional user management module, you will get access to its code - Even though legally, it is not open source.

 This means that if there were to be created a backdoor in Sephia Five, due to us being coerced into creating one - It would simply be a matter of time before the general public got to know about it, and we would be lynched.